leonoel/missionary-website/assets/topics/api/missionary.core/sp.md

 ## Usage
 * `(sp & body)`

-A macro [operator](/operators.html) returning a task evaluating `body`, in an implicit `do`, in a context supporting asynchronous parking and interruption checking. `sp` process completes with the evaluation result, or crashes if an exception is thrown.
+A macro [operator](/operators.html) returning a task evaluating `body` in an implicit `do`, in a context supporting interruption check and asynchronous park. `sp` process completes with the evaluation result, or crashes if an exception is thrown.
 Cancelling `sp` process interrupts the evaluation context.

 Example : a task performing a synchronous effect.
 ```clojure